Twisters tumbling and trampoline team set for state competition this weekend

 “With our beginners, we start them out with learning cartwheels, front rolls and back rolls — the basics,” Scott said.
 “Once they get that down, we try and progress them to being able to do backbends, kick-overs and round-offs.
 They tend to want to move on quick (to the next level).”

-The Twisters offseason is the summer and competition for the program begins around January.
-The team competes out of Colorado because of the proximity and, Scott said, “we’ve gotten pretty close with the programs (in the state).”
+The Twisters’ offseason is the summer, and competition begins around January.
+The team competes out of Colorado because of the proximity and, Scott said, “we’ve gotten pretty close with the programs” in the state.

 Schott is a former gymnast and also worked as a cheerleading coach before she became involved with the Twisters.